johandebock/quadropolis_solver/README.md

 quad--119--405_22_20_00_41--14_06--07_00_25_19_16_00_20_12_20--capi_cong_hall_park_ward.log
 ```
 The filename contains the VP total, counts of all building types, produced population and energy, points for all building types and used expansion tiles.

+You can find more already generated optimal board layouts in the solution_* folders.